Stroke attacks the brain, the human control centre, changing lives in an instant.

 For every amount below, Stroke Foundation is able to deliver a vital resource.

-Provides advice and support from a health professional on StrokeLine
+Provides initial advice and support from a health professional on StrokeLine

-Provides a stroke recovery pack to 3 survivors of stroke
+Provides a stroke recovery pack to three survivors of stroke

 Trains a volunteer to deliver StrokeSafe community talks teaching the F.A.S.T signs of stroke